 Getting married in Hawaii is easy.
 Aside from applying for your marriage licence in person from an authorised agent, there is no residency period or waiting period for visitors.

-- Both participants should provide proof of age and present any required written consents and approvals.
+Both participants should provide proof of age and present any required written consents and approvals.
 All of the necessary documents should be obtained prior to applying for a marriage licence.
-Applications are provided by the marriage licence agent or may be downloaded from: http://hawaii.gov.
-The application will not be accepted if sent by either postal mail or e-mail.

-- Upon approval, a marriage licence is issued at the time the application is made
+Upon approval, a marriage licence is issued at the time the application is made.
+Cost of the marriage licence is USD$65, payable in cash at the time the application is made.

-The marriage certificate is prepared and filed by your licenced marriage officiant or performer with the Department of Health.
+The Marriage Certificate indicates that a legal marriage has been performed.
+The Marriage Certificate is prepared and filed by your licenced Marriage Officiant or performer with the Department of Health.

 A newly married couple receives one certified copy of the marriage certificate at no extra charge, upon payment of the marriage licence fee, which will be sent to the couple by mail between 60 and 120 days after the marriage.